oliverl-21/tailscale-derp-list/README.md

 # tailscale-derp-list
-Lists of IPs and Hostnames of Derp Servers
+Lists of IPs and Hostnames for Tailscale Derp Servers to consume in Firewalls